-The purpose of transformative health is to change our lives for the better.
-In our five part blog series exploring transformative health, so far, we’ve introduced what we mean by transformative health and dug deeper into the paradigm shifts in philosophy driving change and the types of product development that are coming from them.
+The purpose of transformative healthcare is to change our lives for the better.
+In our five-part blog series exploring transformative health, so far, we’ve introduced what we, from the perspective of a healthcare marketing agency, mean by transformative health and dug deeper into the paradigm shifts in philosophy driving change and the types of product development that are coming from them.

 In the industry, there has also been a revolution in the drivers of transformative healthcare innovation, and the companies creating these innovations are our heroes.
 Traditionally, innovation was all about the healthcare product, but now we’re seeing change across the spectrum, from strategic focus to delivery.
 So, what are the innovation trends driving transformative healthcare forward?

 Data-driven insight is behind a wave of transformation across the healthcare industry.
 It’s been enabled by modern tech such as super computers, artificial intelligence, and mobile connectivity.

 Clinicians are already able to tap into the massive processing and AI functionality of networks such as Google Deepmind and IBM Watson.
 They can process vast amounts of data, far beyond what a human could sift and understand in a lifetime, to gain population-level insights on what variables affect the efficacy of care.

 This can then be matched back to individuals, for more personalised and appropriate decision-making about treatment.